-How do an average retired couple survive when they have few savings, few assets, and rent to pay … with their only source of income being their state pension?
+How do an average retired couple survive when they have few savings, few assets, and rent to pay … with their only source of income being their State Pension / Superannuation?

 Around the western world, there are millions of retired couples in this situation; many through no fault of their own … just look at how many decent people lost everything in the 2007/8 crash.